A Car Preparedness Kit is a Lovely Thing

 A small combination seatbelt cutter/window breaker can save your life in the event of a watery crash.
-I read an awesome review of this sort of tool: First, the guy took the tool to a local scrap yard and tried it out on some old cars to make sure it worked.
+I heard a story about a the guy who took this type of tool to a local scrap yard and tried it out on some old cars to make sure it worked.
 Very smart.
 Then, he took things a step further by mounting two of these in strategic locations in his car and adding straps.
 His very sound reasoning is that 1) you want to be able to reach the tool from both the driver and passenger sides, and 2) you don’t want it to fall from your hand while using it.
 Brilliant!

-If you don’t have one, here’s the set that was reviewed.
+If you don’t have one, here’s a set to take a look at!.
 I figure if it was good enough for that fella, it will work for me.
 I’ll mount mine like he did when I have a bit of time this winter.